MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 If the cancellation is related to a partial invoice posting, then the originating purchase order line is updated to reflect the cancelled invoiced quantity.
 The **Qty. to Invoice** and **Qty.
 Invoiced** fields on the related purchase order line are reset to the values before the partial posting.

-## <a name="see-related-microsoft-trainingtrainingmodulesreceive-invoice-dynamics-d-business-central" />See related [Microsoft training](/training/modules/receive-invoice-dynamics-d365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesreceive-invoice-dynamics-d365-business-central" />See related [Microsoft training](/training/modules/receive-invoice-dynamics-d365-business-central/)

 ## <a name="see-also" />See also